 5. Application of the first-in, first-out (FIFO) method

-For raw materials that have a limited shelf life, such as food ingredients or medicines, it is important to apply the FIFO method.
+It is important to apply the FIFO method for raw materials with a limited shelf life, such as food ingredients or medicines.
 This means that the raw materials that first enter the warehouse will be used first in production.
 Thus, the risk of damage or expiration of raw materials can be reduced, thereby minimizing waste and maintaining the quality of the products produced.

 Conclusions